hoichunlaw/w251-project/README.md

 Read [this](https://medium.com/analytics-vidhya/understanding-the-mel-spectrogram-fca2afa2ce53) and [this](https://towardsdatascience.com/getting-to-know-the-mel-spectrogram-31bca3e2d9d0) link

+## Experimental

+Experimental and Optional (follow the steps 1-4 in this [link](https://medium.com/@birkann/install-tensorflow-2-0-with-gpu-support-and-jupyter-notebook-db0eeb3067a1) to install Tensor RT, CUDA)

+For errors relating to `gpgkeys: protocol "https" not supported` - run the following: `sudo apt-get install gnupg-curl`

 ## Setup

 Start a P100 VM - Change ssh key (optionally change location if Vm not available)